 This is a novel programme aimed at trainees planning a career in general practice.
 It gives trainees benefits in terms of longitudinal experience in general practice and maintains the other skills gained in Foundation training.

-LIFT Feedback Form:
+LIFT Feedback Form: (Placement 2)

 How does a FY1 trainee differ from a GP specialist trainee?

 The FY1 doctors participating in the LIFT programme are not learning to be a GP so have a different curriculum and competencies.
 They are not independent practitioners so need a higher level of supervision.
 The FY1 trainee will be present in the community setting for 2 sessions per week.